SarunasMif/Simplified-BlockChain/README.md

     RETURNS number of zeroes

 FUNCTION validate_transaction(Transaction. block)
+    INITIALIZE map copy of Transaction map in block INITIALIZE vector that will hold valid transactions INITIALIZE vector that will hold user balances

+    FOR number of transactions
+        using itterator find user
+        insert users balance into vector
-    gets number of transactions
+    FOR number of transactions
+        find transaction in transactio map from the block IF user balance is larger than transaction value input transaction into valid transaction vector
-        FOR the number of transactions
+    FOR number of valid transactions
-            finds transaction in the map
         gets values
         finds users in map
         updates their balance accordingly
         updates their reserved value accordingly

+IF number of valid transaction is less than original number of transaction
+    set new transaction in block using set_txo(vector) remove invalid transaction using remove_invalid_transactio()
 ```

 # Code examples